-And don’t forget Canada, which is probably the easiest place for US eCommerce businesses to expand internationally, because of proximity, cultural similarities, and the ease of cross-border trade with our closest neighbor.
+And don’t forget Canada, which is one of the easiest place for US eCommerce businesses to expand internationally, because of proximity, cultural similarities, and the ease of cross-border trade with one of our closest neighbors.
 Canada is a $30 billion online market and the low-hanging fruit for international eCommerce expansion by US brands.

 Is Your eCommerce Business Ready to Go Global?